datanav/docs/open-sesam.rst

 and transformed using the powerful data transformation language.
 The results of transformation is new datasets that are published and made available.

-The following sections provide detailed guidance on how to publish, discover and enrich using Open Sesam.
+The following sections provides some quick guides on how to publish, discover and enrich using Open Sesam.
+We also recommend reading the `Concepts <>`_ and `Getting Started <>`_ sections of the documentation as well.
+Full details on all components can be found in the Configuration section of the documentation.

+If you have questions or problems with Sesam then please contact `support <>`_

 Discovering data
 ----------------